jimmysmits/CloudNotes/Preparation-Exam.md

 ```

 #### Assigning Values to Root Module Variables
-When variables are declared in the root module of your configuration, they can be set in a number of ways:

-- In a Terraform Cloud workspace.
-- Individually, with the `-var` command line option.
-- In variable definitions (`.tfvars`) files, either specified on the command line or automatically loaded.
+When variables are declared in the root module of your configuration, they can be set in a number of ways: (1) in a Terraform Cloud workspace, (2) individually, with the `-var` command line option, (3) in variable definitions (`.tfvars`) files, (3a) either specified on the command line or (3b) automatically loaded or (4) as environment variables.
-- As environment variables.

-##### Environment variables

-We can create an export with our variable before execute `terraform plan`, and overwrite the value on the .tf files, for example `export TF_VAR_vpcname=envvpc`.
-This is useful for pass secrets or sensitive information in a secure form.

 <img src="https://miro.medium.com/max/1400/1*a1XXIztHa2Et_g-pSftDSw.png" width="800"/>[^1]

-##### CLI variables

-Another way to set variables is by using the command-line, for example `terraform plan -var="vpcname=cliname"`

-##### TFVARS files
+##### The `-var` command line option
+To specify individual variables on the command line, use the -var option when running the `terraform plan` and `terraform apply` commands, for example `terraform plan -var="vpcname=cliname"`.

+##### Variable definitions (`.tfvars`) files: via command line
-Passing variables inside a file, this is possible create a file called `terraform.tfvars` this file can be in a yaml or json notation, and is very simple, and also we can add maps, for example:
+Passing variables inside a file, this is possible create a file called `terraform.tfvars` this file can be in a .yaml or .json notation, and is very simple, and also we can add maps, for example:

 ```
 vpcname = "tfvarsname"